Calligraphy: Pens and brushes

+Common calligraphy tools include quills, dip pens, ink brushes, fountain pens, and reed pens.

 Inks, papers, and templates

-The ink used for writing is usually water-based and is much less viscous than the oil-based ink used in printing.
-Certain specialty paper with high ink absorption and constant texture enables cleaner lines, although parchment or vellum is often used, as a knife can be used to erase imperfections and a light-box is not needed to allow lines to be visible through it.
-Normally, light boxes and templates are used to achieve straight lines without pencil markings detracting from the work.
-Ruled paper, either for a light box or direct use, is most often ruled every quarter or half an inch, although inch spaces are occasionally used.
-This is the case with Uncial script (hence the name "litterea unciales", which roughly translates to 'inch high letters'), and college-ruled paper often acts as a guideline as well.
+The ink used for calligraphy is usually water-based and less viscous than the oil-based ink used in printing.
+Certain specialty papers with high ink absorption and uniform texture help draw cleaner lines.
+Parchment or vellum are occasionally used, because imperfections can be erased with a knife, and lines can be viewed through it without using a lightbox.
+Otherwise, lightboxes and templates can be used to achieve straight lines without leaving pencil marks.
+Ruled paper can be used directly or with a lightbox.
+Often, it has line spacing between one-quarter or one-half inch, although one-inch spaces are occasionally used, as is the case with Uncial script (from litterea unciales).

 East Asia

-Chinese calligraphy is locally known as ISO or ISO (書法 or 法書 in traditional Chinese, literally "the method or law of writing"); Japanese calligraphy is called shodō (書道, literally "the way or principle of writing"); and Korean calligraphy is referred to as seoye (literally "the art of writing"); The calligraphy of East Asian characters remains an important and highly regarded aspect of contemporary traditional East Asian culture.
+Chinese calligraphy is known as ISO or ISO (書法, or 法書 in traditional Chinese, 'the method or law of writing'); Japanese calligraphy is called shodō (書道, 'the way of writing'); and Korean calligraphy is referred to as seoye ('the art of writing').
+The calligraphy of Chinese, Japanese, and Korean characters remains an important and highly regarded aspect of contemporary traditional East Asian culture.